emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site works well, but doesn't look too great on mobile. 🟡
 1. Site does not have a custom player. ❌

 ***
-## UniqueStream
-### Score: 12/26
-1. Streams load very fast. ✔️
-1. Content 720p and cannot be lowered. ❌
-1. Good for newer content but struggles finding older stuff. 🟡
-1. Only 1 server but it is fast. 🟡
-1. Site does not have episode auto-next. ❌
-1. Sites UI is alright but has room for improvement. 🟡
-1. Site is lacking subtitle features. ❌
-1. Has movies, shows and anime. ✔️
-1. Site has no watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️

-***
-## OnionPlay
-### Score: 12/26
-1. Streams load very fast. ✔️
-1. Most content is 1080p, but cannot be lowered. 🟡
-1. Good for new content, but struggles to find older stuff. 🟡
-1. Only 1 source but its good. 🟡
-1. Site does not have episode auto-next. ❌
-1. UI is nice and feels modern. ✔️
-1. Site is lacking subtitle features. ❌
-1. Site has movies and shows but no anime. 🟡
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does have a custom player. ✔️

-***
 ## YesMovies